What You Need to Know About Security Manager

-In the United States, there were 992,100 jobs for Security Manager in 2016.
+In 2016, there was an estimated number of 992,100 jobs for Security Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Security Manager by 2026.
-Due to new job openings and attrition, there will be an estimated 79,200 positions for Security Manager per year.
+Due to new job openings and attrition, there will be an average of 79,200 job openings in this field.

 The states with the most job growth for Security Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.